dlsc-software-consulting-gmbh/jfxcentral-data/links/2023/2023-10/2023-10-27/readme.md

 ## Components, Libraries, Tools

-* **JPro** announced [version 2023.3.1](https://jpro.one/docs/current/3.1/2023.3.X) with a critical bugfix to handle bot traffic bettern, and a new feature regarding MimeTypes.
+* **JPro** announced [version 2023.3.1](https://jpro.one/docs/current/3.1/2023.3.X) with a critical bugfix to handle bot traffic better, and a new feature regarding MimeTypes.

 ## Podcast, Video, Books